celery/celery/README.rst

 Bug tracker
 ===========

-If you have any suggestions, bug reports or annoyances please report them to our issue tracker at https://github.com/celery/celery/issues/
+If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/celery/celery/issues/

 .. _wiki: